Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-03.md

 // Display.js Component
 // the Display component is styled by a css file Display.css import React, { Component } from 'react';
-import './Display.css';
+// import the css file that styles the specific component import './Display.css';

 const seasonConfig = {